ManjuVajra/Instruct-Pix2Pix/README.md

 # Instruct-Pix2Pix
-CPU or GPU Instruct Pix2Pix with Gradio Interface
+Colab Notebook for CPU or GPU Instruct Pix2Pix with Gradio Interface